mommy003/r2redux_version4/README.md

 - -0.001925781

 **b.
-PRS-based genomic enrichment analysis:**
+PGS-based genomic enrichment analysis:**
-If we want to perform some enrichment analysis (e.g., regulatory vs non_regulatory) in the PRS context to test significantly different from the expectation (4% = # SNPs in the regulatory / total # SNPs).
-We simultaneously fit two sets of PRS from regulatory and non-regulatory to get Î²_regu^2 and Î²_non_regu^2, using a multiple regression, and assess if the differences, (Î²_regu^2/expectation) - (Î²_non_regu^2/(1-expectation)), is significantly different from the null hypothesis.
+If we want to perform some enrichment analysis (e.g., regulatory vs non_regulatory) in the PGS context to test significantly different from the expectation (4% = # SNPs in the regulatory / total # SNPs).
+We simultaneously fit two sets of PGS from regulatory and non-regulatory to get Î²_regu^2 and Î²_non_regu^2, using a multiple regression, and assess if the differences, (Î²_regu^2/expectation) - (Î²_non_regu^2/(1-expectation)), is significantly different from the null hypothesis.
 To test this, we need to prepare input file for r2redux that includes the following fields (e.g. test_ukbb_enrichment_choles in example directory and r2_enrich_beta function in the manual).
 - Phenotype (y)
-- PRS for regulatory region (x1)
+- PGS for regulatory region (x1)
-- PRS for non-regulatory region (x2)
+- PGS for non-regulatory region (x2)

 To get the test statistic for the ratio which is significantly different from the expectation. var(t_1/p_exp -t_2/(1-p_exp )), where t_1 = β ̂_1^2  and t_2 = β ̂_2^2. β_1 and β_2 are regression coefficients from a multiple regression model, i.e. y=x_1.β_1+ x_2.β_2+e, where y, x_1 and x_2 are column standardised.